Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/why_customize_the_kernel_.md

 by the system.
 The reason for this is that if the memory is insufficient,
 {{< TransferCFT/axwayvariablesComponentShortName  >}} slows down significantly.

-In some cases, when receiving transfers from high-speed systems via TCP, you may notice interlocks preventing {{< TransferCFT/axwayvariablesComponentShortName  >}} from running correctly.
+In some cases, when receiving transfers from high- speed systems via TCP, you may notice interlocks preventing {{< TransferCFT/axwayvariablesComponentShortName  >}} from running correctly.
 If the capacity of the system cannot support the resulting overload, you must reduce the number of concurrent transfers.